 If we arrive at the Mweya Peninsular by 3 pm, you can join an optional boat cruise on the Kazinga Channel to enjoy possible sightings of hippos and elephants.

 After breakfast, we will drive to Kalinzu Forest to experience tracking the chimpanzees in their forest home.
 Kalinzu Forest is a haven for chimp trekking in Uganda and visitors have more than a 50% chance of encountering the animals.
-If you are lucky, on the Kalinzu trek you might encounter one of the 6 different species of primates that call the area home.
+If you are lucky, on the Kalinzu trek, you might encounter one of the 6 different species of primates that call the area home.
 These include the colobus monkey, the olive baboon, and the red-tailed monkey.
-After our exhilarating morning of wildlife sightings, it’s time to end the trip and we will take you to Kigali or Kampala/Entebbe.
+After our exhilarating morning of wildlife sightings, it’s time to end the trip, and we will take you to Kigali or Kampala/Entebbe.
+The drive from Kalinzu Forest Reserve to Kigali or Entebbe/Kampala is about 6-7hrs.

 Accommodation & Meals